Mainstream Dems push to move past Biden allegation in wake of denial, as DNC responds to NYT call for probe

 TARA READE'S TIMELINE: FROM 1990S BIDEN STAFFER TO CENTER OF POLITICAL FIRESTORM

 "This is an absurd suggestion on its face.
-Regardless of whether it’s the job of DNC to do this kind of thing, it’s already been done,” DNC Communications Director Xochitl Hinojosa told Fox News.
+Regardless of whether it’s the job of DNC to do this kind of thing, it’s already been done,” DNC Communications Director Xochitl Hinojosa told Fox News on Saturday.

 "Joe Biden has been clear in responding to this allegation, he went through a thorough vetting process to be Obama’s Vice President in 2008 (which is a vetting process like no other) and lawyers and the press found nothing, and he has asked for transparency by requesting that all relevant documents be released if they exist."

 Former Attorney General Eric Holder similarly backed the former VP in the wake of his statement.

-"What has been described is inconsistent with the person who I've come to know and I've worked with," Holder said "Real Time with Bill Maher,".
+"What has been described is inconsistent with the person who I've come to know and I've worked with," Holder told "Real Time with Bill Maher."

 "I think the media is doing a correct job looking into the allegations, finding out a variety of things.
 The vice president has denied that it actually did occur.
 And as I said, his denial is consistent with the Joe Biden that I know.”

 CLICK HERE TO GET THE FOX NEWS APP